lightelligence-io/react/README.md

 ## Features

-The Lightelligence React are a set of React components, styled according to our design system.
+Lightelligence React is a set of React components, styled according to our design system.
 It is a representation of [Lightelligence Styles](https://github.com/lightelligence-io/styles).